-As with the A ring, there are significant local variations in amplitude and $\Delta\theta{\min}$ .
-Two sets of vertical gray bands in Fig. 25 identify regions where $\Delta\theta{\min}$ is near the ansa: just $-10^{\circ}$ near a = 94,900 km (the well-known "flat spot" in the inner B ring) and $-13^{\circ}$ near a = 97,300 km.
-Elsewhere in this region, $\Delta\theta{\min}$ is between $-20^{\circ}$ and $-30^{\circ}$ , not substantially different from the A ring for this ring tilt.
+inner B ring) and -13° near a = 97,300 km.
+Elsewhere in this region, $\Delta \theta{\min}$ is between -20° and -30° , not substantially different from the A ring value for this ring tilt.
 At these same locations, there are small but significant local peaks in the asymmetry amplitude.
-Note, too, that both regions have relatively low, uniform, optical depth ( $\tau \sim 0.7$ ) compared to neighboring B ring material, where $\tau$ is both larger and more rapidly variable with radius.
+Note, too, that both regions have relatively low, uniform, optical depth ($\tau \sim 0.7$) compared to neighboring B ring material, where τ is both larger and more rapidly variable with radius.
 These regional asymmetry variations probably reflect local differences in the particle size distributions.
 The smooth low optical depth regions are likely to have fewer small particles because of less frequent collisions, compared to the denser adjacent regions.
-Our IDE and SIZE models show that a paucity of small particles enhances the asymmetry amplitude and shifts $\Delta\theta{\min}$ closer to the ansa (Figs. 11 and 15).
+Our IDE and SIZE models show that a paucity of small particles enhances the asymmetry amplitude and shifts $\Delta \theta{\min}$ closer to the ansa (Fig. 14).

-6.1.3.
+5.1.3.
 Limits on asymmetry in C ring

-The tenuous C ring, close to the glare of Saturn and delineated by many barely-resolved ringlets, is a challenging target for Earthbased investigation of azimuthal brightness variations, even with the HST.
-Figure 2(a) shows that in the regions where the optical depth varies smoothly, any asymmetry in the C ring is evidently very weak.
+The tenuous C ring, close to the glare of Saturn and delineated by many barely-resolved ringlets, is a challenging target for Earth-based investigation of azimuthal brightness variations, even with the HST.
+Fig. 2a shows that in the regions where the optical depth varies smoothly, any asymmetry in the C ring is evidently very weak.
 Our goal here is to estimate an upper limit for its magnitude.
 In the absence of clear asymmetry, we adopted a simple scheme of measuring the difference between the ring brightness in the leading and trailing quadrants near a = 81,500 km, where the overall optical depth and I/F profiles are both relatively smooth.
-We estimated the average $A{\pm\Delta\theta{\rm range}}$ in region C81.5 (see Table 2) for the same sets of images as used for Fig. 4.
-Because of the proximity of Saturn's disk to the C ring, it was essential to correct for scattered light by deconvolving the broad wings of the point spread function from each image, and to insure that the reprojected $(a, \theta)$ images were properly registered at the level of a few tenths of a pixel.
-We detected no compelling pattern of brightness asymmetry with ring opening angle or with radial location in the C ring, but for $|B{\text{eff}}| = 10^{\circ}$ , a ring tilt at which both the A and B ring asymmetries was near their strongest, we measured a marginal asymmetry $A{\pm\Delta\theta{\text{range}}} \sim 0.5\%$ .
+We estimated the average $A{\pm\Delta\theta{\text{range}}}$ in region C81.5 (see Table 2) for the same sets of images as used for Fig. 4.
+Because of the proximity of Saturn's disk to the C ring, it was essential to correct for scattered light by deconvolving the broad wings of the point spread function from each image, and to ensure that the reprojected (a, θ) images were properly registered at the level of a few tenths of

+$0.0 \begin{bmatrix} 0.0 \\ 0.0 \end{bmatrix} \begin{bmatrix} 0.0 \\ 0.$

+a pixel.
+We detected no compelling pattern of brightness asymmetry with ring opening angle or with radial location in the C ring, but for $|B{\rm eff}| = 10^{\circ}$, a ring tilt at which both the A and B ring asymmetries was near their strongest, we measured a marginal asymmetry $A{\pm\Delta\theta{\rm range}} \sim 0.5\%$.
 This is at the level of the accuracy of the measurement, and it is best regarded as an approximate upper limit.
 If the C ring asymmetry in C81.5 were as large as that seen in the B ring in regions B96.5 (3%) or B102.5 (1%) (see Fig. 4), it would have been readily detectable.
-Below, we explore possible explanations for such weak or non-existent asymmetry in the C ring.
+Below, we explore possible explanations for such a weak or non-existent asymmetry in the C ring.

-6.2.
+5.2.
 Models for the main ring regions